OSGConnect/tutorial-R/README.md

 	montecarloPi(10000000)

-R normally runs as an interactive shell, but it's easy to run in batch mode too.
+R normally runs as an interactive shell, but it is easy to run in batch mode too.

 	$ Rscript --no-save mcpi.R
 	[1] 3.141956